 Using a bread maker for the whole process - the easiest way

 - Place ingredients into the Bread Maker pan following the recipe order (or following the order and method specified in the manual of your Bread Maker – mine is: FIRST, liquid ingredients; SECOND, dry ingredients; LAST, yeast).
-Note: With finger or a knife, make a small indentation in the middle of the flour.
+Note: With a finger or a knife, make a small indentation in the middle of the flour.
 Add yeast to indentation, making sure it does not come into contact with the liquid ingredients.

 - Carefully insert bread pan into Bread Maker and gently close the lid.
 Plug the power cord into a wall outlet.

 - Caution: Do not use Delay Timer* for recipes with ingredients that can spoil like eggs or milk.
-More information at: "Using the Delay Timer
+More information at: "Using the Delay Timer."

 - Optional: To glaze the loaf, brush the top with Egg Yolk either at the beginning of cooking time or halfway through.